stefanspringer1/Libxml2Validation/README.md

 ## Paths Containing Non-ASCII Characters

 We currently do not know what happens with paths containing non-ASCII characters.
 We suspect that they might not work.
+That should then be fixed.

 ## References